celloward/plant-watering/README.md

 ## Installation
   This app can be installed by cloning the repository from the command line as follows:
   ```
   $ git clone git@github.com:celloward/plant-watering
   ```
 ### Dependencies
   This app was developed with <a href="https://www.ruby-lang.org/en/documentation/installation/">Ruby 2.5.1</a> and <a href="https://guides.rubyonrails.org/v5.0/getting_started.html">Rails 5</a> and requires these to run.
-The other dependencies are packaged in the `./Gemfile` and can be installed using Bundler with the command:
+The other dependencies are packaged in the Gemfile and can be installed using Bundler with the command:
   ```
   $ bundle install
   ```
 ## Setup
   Once the file system and dependencies are installed, the database can be reset with current data through: